How to Build a Compliance-Ready Waste Management Plan in 5 Simple Steps

 - Final treatment – Autoclave, incineration, or chemical disinfection?

 Draw this flow on a whiteboard or a simple diagram.
 When I first drafted a plan for a community health center, I used colored sticky notes to represent each step.
 The visual cue helped the staff remember that a red‑marked “sharps” bin never goes near the green “recyclables” bin.
+For a visual waste flow diagram template, see our checklist page.

 Step 3 – Choose the Right Containers